ep1804/el/README.md

-## Elementary Analytics with R

-Wrapper for some popular packages and data mining methods
+## my routinE Library

+This library is written...

+ - To make my routing data science tasks easy.
+ - To access some popular R packages with heterogeneous coding styles in a consistent way.

 ## Install

 Download release version (zip) and install it to your R.